Concrete Pouring Cost

 Since prepared concrete is purchased by volume, it is critical to understand your filling space.
 Concrete prices are determined by various factors, such as your location and the type of concrete you've purchased.
 However, it would help if you thought about paying between £65 and £85 per cubic metre.

-The average cost of pouring a concrete driveway range between £600 and £8,000.
+The average cost of pouring a concrete driveway ranges between £600 and £8,000.
 The driveway's size or the concrete's quality is the most critical factor determining the total cost.
 The cost of concrete pouring increases with driveway size and concrete quality.

 How much would it cost to just prepare an existing concrete floor (so roughing up and priming) for a traditional sand and cement screed?
 Area approx eighty square metres.